yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/1-about-cocos2d-js/1-1-a-brief-history/en.md

 ### 1.1.3 Position in Cocos2d family

-Compared to other Cocos2d branch, Cocos2d-JS is focusing on Cross FULL platfroms includes web and native.
+Compared to other Cocos2d branch, Cocos2d-JS is focusing on Cross FULL platfroms includes web games and native games.

 HTML5 games are becoming more and more important in the mobile gaming industry.
 There are already countless numbers of casual and social games available in HTML5.